oriadam/softov-password-generator/README.md

 # softov-password-generator
-a single page password generator with some recommendations
+A single page password generator with some recommendations.

+Try it out at https://softov.org/pw